top of page

 Hydration

 Hydration is an often overlooked component of pre-match preparation.
 A good baseline of adequate hydration should always be maintained and continued the day before a match.
-Many players start training and matches dehydrated, while being well-hydrated will support performance, cognitive function, and body temperature and reduce cardiovascular stress and fatigue.
+Many players start training and matches dehydrated, while being well-hydrated will support performance, cognitive function, core body temperature and reduce cardiovascular stress and delay fatigue.

 "On the day before a game, achieve clear urine early on the day and keep hydration topped up"